Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Three Frequency Clusters in a System with 7 Oscillators

-Next, we turn to the period-doubling bifurcation at $\beta \approx 1.3296$, through which the state loses stability.
+Next, we turn to the period-doubling bifurcation at $\beta \approx 1.3296$, through which the three frequency state loses stability (cf. figure~\ref{fig:7_osc_subspace_4_2_1_state_continuation}).
 In this bifurcation, a new stable period-doubled state emerges within the 3-cluster subspace.
 Hence, this state still consists of three phase-synchronous frequency clusters.\\ On the other side of the interval, in which the state is stable, a saddle-node bifurcation of limit cycles occurs at $\beta\approx 1.6877$.
-Here, the stable branch and the unstable branch, which were both originally created by homoclinic bifurcations, participate in this bifurcation.
-We further investigate to which attractor the state converges after the bifurcation, so when we slightly increase $\beta$ by $10^{-3}$.
-To do so, we use a point of the cycle at the saddle-node bifurcation of limit cycles as an initial condition and then numerically study the attractor appearing close to the bifurcation at $\beta\approx 1.6887$.
-This procedure yields the result presented in figure \ref{fig:7_osc_subspace_4_2_1_state_sn_tori}, where we illustrate the evolution of the phase differences $\Delta \phi_1$ and $\Delta \phi_2$ on an unwrapped torus.
-The left plot shows the phase difference variables at the bifurcation point where $\beta \approx 1.6877$, while the right plot displays the torus after the bifurcation point at $\beta \approx 1.6887$, where $\beta$ was increased by $10^{-3}$.
-At the bifurcation point, it is apparent that the phase differences wind around the torus two respectively three times before the trajectory repeats.
-After the bifurcation, the trajectory, which is shown for 10000 time units, does not repeat.
+Here, the stable branch and the unstable branch, both of which were originally created in homoclinic bifurcations, participate in this bifurcation.
+We further investigate which attractor the dynamics converge to after the bifurcation.
+Therefore, we slightly increase $\beta$ by $10^{-3}$ and initialize the system in a point of the cycle at the saddle-node bifurcation.
+Figure~\ref{fig:7_osc_subspace_4_2_1_state_sn_tori} shows the corresponding result of numerical integration at values of $\beta$ slightly before and after the saddle node bifurcation of limit cycles.
+For both cases, the evolution of the phase differences $\Delta \phi_1$ and $\Delta \phi_2$ is depicted on an unwrapped torus.
+On the left plot, where $\beta$ is chosen (within the numerical error) at the bifurcation point, it is apparent that the phase differences wind around the torus two respectively three times before the trajectory repeats.
+On the left plot, which was obtained for a value of $\beta$ beyond the bifurcation, the trajectory, which is shown for 10000 time units, does not repeat.
 An extension of the time span results in a further filling of the unwrapped torus.
-This indicates that the orbit is not periodic anymore and the phase differences do not wind around the torus with a rational relation anymore, such that the orbit is quasiperiodic \cite{Jensen.1984, Strogatz.2015}.
+This indicates that the orbit is not periodic anymore and the phase differences do not wind around the torus with a rational relation.
+In other words, the trajectory is quasiperiodic \cite{Jensen.1984, Strogatz.2015}.
 Therefore, also the mean frequency differences are incommensurable and do not have a rational ratio anymore.
 Nevertheless, the ratio between the mean frequency differences, averaged over a sufficiently long time interval, remains close to the rational ratio observed before the bifurcation.
-This is a common phenomenon near saddle-node bifurcations, and the state is often referred to as a ghost \cite{Strogatz.2015}.\\
+This is a common phenomenon near saddle-node bifurcations, and the state is often referred to as a ghost of the bifurcation \cite{Strogatz.2015}.\\